marcusoftnet/marcusoftnet.github.io/_posts/2014-05-19-screencast-on-getting-started-with-koa.md

 blogger_orig_url: https://www.marcusoft.net/2014/05/screencast-on-getting-started-with-koa.html
 ---

 I got a [comment from a reader](https://www.marcusoft.net/2014/03/mnb-mongoosejs.html).
 That's both encouraging and educating.
-Mr Robert Larsson asked me if I could show him and others how to write an API using [Koa Js](http://www.koajs.com/).
+Mr Robert Larson asked me if I could show him and others how to write an API using [Koa Js](http://www.koajs.com/).
 Yes, sir.
 I can do that.

 I thought that I would try something different (for me) and did a screencast out of this.
 I had great fun doing this and was a bit nervous to record this (would the internet act up, would any dogs or cats outside my house be audible), but the end result was pretty good I think (Elin opened our VERY squeaky door twice but other than that it came across fine).